cooper-gadd/uno-game/README.md

 - [ ] Validate and sanitize all user inputs on the server side
 - [ ] Use prepared statements with parameterized queries throughout the application

-## **Game Conclusion and Post-Game Flow**

-- [ ] Implement win detection logic
-- [ ] Update game status to 'finished' in the database
-- [ ] Notify both players when the game ends
-- [ ] Display game result and summary
-- [ ] Provide option for players to return to the lobby
-- [ ] Update player statuses to make them available in the lobby again

 ## **Deployment**